murarth/ketos/docs/functions.md

 ## Other Functions

+* `bytes`, converts a string or list of integers into a byte string.
 * `id`, the identity function, returns its argument as-is.
 * `type-of` returns a name value indicating the type of its argument.
 * `is` returns whether the type of value matches the given type,